bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > hopeless).

-The overwhelming success of TypeScript and underwhelming success of sound gradual typing suggests that nobody will put up with a 2x slowdown (except maybe gradual typing researchers).
+The overwhelming success of TypeScript and underwhelming success of sound gradual typing suggests that nobody will put up with any slowdown for production (except maybe gradual typing researchers).
+3x is not randomly chosen; it is what gradual typing researchers seem to have picked arbitrarily in a number of papers.

 Still, if you propose a limit other than 1x we will build a second set of figures for the appendix.
+We have the full measurement data and scripts ready to get
+    that quickly.

 > As you report, running all the benchmarks fully takes quite a lot of time, but
 > it seems to me that the bulk of that work was just reproducing the numbers from